Lung Diseases Affecting the Interstitium

 Pneumonia and pulmonary edemas can also affect the interstitium

 Sarcoidosis is an inflammatory disease that affects multiple organs in the body, but mostly the lungs and lymph glands.
-In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in certain organs of the body.
+In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in certain body organs.
 These nodules may alter the normal structure and possibly the function of the affected organ(s).